ulupo/giotto-ph/paper/paper.md

 # Experimental results \label{sec:experiments}

-All experiments presented in this paper were performed on a machine running Linux CentOS 7.9.2009 with kernel 5.4.92, equipped with two Intel® XEON® Gold 6248R (24 physical cores each) and a total of 128 GB of RAM.
+All our experiments were performed on a machine running Linux CentOS 7.9.2009 with kernel 5.4.92, equipped with two Intel® XEON® Gold 6248R (24 physical cores each) and a total of 128 GB of RAM.

 We tested our software on the publicly available datasets described in
 \autoref{tbl:datasets}, which have been used in previous publications [@Otter_2017; @bauer2021ripser].
 All datasets are stored as point clouds.
-In each case, we compute mod-2 PH barcodes up to and including the maximum homology dimension `dim`.
+In each case, we compute mod-2 PH barcodes up to and including the maximum homology dimension **dim**.

 \begin{table}
 \centering